coderdj/kodiaq/source/options.rst

 The syntax for defining a link is ::

-     LINK {type string} {optical port int} {crate int}
+  {"links": [
+      {"type": "V2718", # or "V1718" if you use USB
+       "reader": Int,   # ID of reader
+       "crate": Int,    # CAEN crate number
+       "link": Int      # Link index (physically on the optical card) },
+      ... #more links
+      ]
+   }
 Keep in mind that the CAEN software was designed first for reading out via the crate controller and extended to read out via the V1724 optical link directly and this will make a bit more sense.

-    * LINK is the control word that tells kodiaq what the option is
+    * link defines a JSON list field containing a sub-dictionary for each link definition.
-    * {type string} is the type of optical link.
+    * "type" is the type of optical link.
 We will always use 'V2718' type links, even when reading out via the V1724.
+If you have a system that uses the USB adapter you might want "V1718".
-    * {optical port int} is the ID of the optical port the cable is hooked up to.
+    * "link" (in the sub-object) is the ID of the optical port the cable is hooked up to.
 This is always 0 for the A2818 since it just has one port but can be 0-3 for the A3818.
-    * {crate int} is the crate ID.
+    * "crate" is the crate ID.
 In daisy chain mode each digitizer gets its own crate ID.
 Of course when reading out through a crate controller this made more sense, since there was one crate controller per crate.
 When reading out via the digitizer itself just think of this as an integral identifier.
+Note when reading out via optical link only the link/crate identifier is used by the CAEN drivers to identify the board.
+The VME address is not queried.

 Once a link is defined, the software has to know what type of board is hooked up.
 So far V1724 digitizers and V2718 crate controllers are